SeniorMars/EandF/README.md

 - Carlos "Karl" Hernandez: PM, database manager, CSS for templates
 - Eric Lo: Flask app, king of catching mistakes
 - Amelia Chin: HTML for Jinja templates
-- Ari Schechter: database manager
+- Ariel Schechter: database manager
 (We eventually overlapped roles and worked with each other a lot on different areas.)

 ## Known Issues